-5th and Mississippi – Construction will begin Spring 2017
+5th and Mississippi – Construction is Underway

 Habitat will construct three highly energy-efficient, safe, and affordable homes for three income-eligible families.
 This project will redevelop a challenged corner in the Washburn Neighborhood and convert it into a well-designed, mixed-income development.
 The overall project will replace three blighted rental properties that have a combined tax base of $150,000 and replace them with eight, high-quality owner-occupied homes with a tax base of more than $1.3 million.

 The project leverages multiple partnerships and funding sources, including City of La Crosse, Neighborhood Stabilization funding, and La Crosse County Redevelopment funds.
 These partnerships are key to being able to revitalize a corner that otherwise would remain blighted and forgotten for many years to come.